finsterniz/pm_assist/README.md

 ### 4. Cost-Benefit Analysis and Visualization
 **/analyze + [some context]**

+This command is used to generate a quantitative analysis of a solution based on the implementation steps.

-You can also use /ana
+You can also use its abbreviation "/ana"

 Example 1: Analyse without providing initial context
 ```bash